• Skip to content

 Assists in Conflict Resolution

-The team goes through several stages of development that includes forming, storming, norming, performing and transforming.
+The team goes through several stages of development that include forming, storming, norming, performing, and transforming.

 During this process, conflict can arise.
 A team leader will help the team systematically work through conflict by facilitating a conflict resolution process that educates them on how to constructively solve problems.